bg-omar/VAMcore/Readme.md

 # ⚙️ VAMcore: Hybrid Benchmark Engine for the Vortex Æther Model

 Welcome to **VAMcore**, the computational backbone for the Vortex Æther Model (VAM).
 This hybrid C++/Python engine is designed to benchmark field-based gravity, time dilation, and EM swirl-field dynamics using modern numerical methods and a large helping of theoretical audacity.
+This repository contains the core engine, simulation scripts, and visualizations to explore the swirling depths of æther dynamics.
+We build the C++ VAM-Bindings first, and then we can import it into benchmark Python code.
+When using the C++  VAM-bindings to do hard calculations we can run / render Python simulations 10-100x faster.

 ---